MatAtBread/nodent/README.md

 Changelog
 ==========

+14Feb15: Implement correct return sematics for if...else... and switch.
+Correctly compile nested `await` expressions of the form x = await f(await g()) ;

 11Feb15: Fix case where a throw inside a nested async function is mapped twice - first to "return $error(x)", then to "return $return($error(x))".

 09Feb15: Handle cases where nodent covers are used with code compiled for use with Promises.
 Implement thunking Promise class (nodent.Promise) that provides the bare minimum Promise API (construction, .then) to be callable within the cover classes.